TEFL A-Z

 In English language teaching, a genre is a text type (spoken or written) which has a distinctive form and content and which is socio-culturally recognisable.

-The way in which we process (and therefore understand) written and spoken texts is often described as either top-down or bottom-up.
+The way in which we process and understand written and spoken texts can be either top-down or bottom-up.
 So what do we mean by this?

-Concept questions (also referred to as concept checking questions or CCQs) are questions designed to check learners’ understanding of a language item.
+Concept questions (also referred to as CCQs) are questions designed to check learners’ understanding of a language item.
 So how do we make them?

 Phonemic Chart for TEFL